-The Company adopted a stock incentive plan (the "1996 Plan") in November 1996 and has reserved 1,500,000 shares of Common Stock for issuance under the 1996 Plan.
-This plan provides for the issuance of stock options and stock appreciation rights (collectively referred to as "Share-Based Awards"), as well as restricted stock.
+The Company adopted a stock incentive plan (the "1996 Plan") in November 1996 and reserved 1,500,000 shares of Common Stock for issuance under the 1996 Plan.
+This plan provided for the issuance of stock options and stock appreciation rights (collectively referred to as "Share-Based Awards").
+The Company ceased granting new awards under the 1996 Plan as of January 21, 2011, and the 1996 Plan expired in accordance with its terms on January 8, 2012.
+The Company adopted a stock incentive plan (the "2010 Plan") in October 2010 and reserved 600,000 shares of Common Stock for issuance under the 2010 Plan.
+The 2010 Plan replaced the Company's 1996 Plan.
+The 2010 Plan permits the award of incentive and non-qualified stock options, stock appreciation rights, restricted stock, restricted stock units, unrestricted stock, performance shares, dividend equivalent rights and cash-based awards.
+No awards may be made under the 2010 Plan after January 11, 2021.
 Share-based compensation, which includes expense related to Share-Based Awards and restricted stock grants, has been recorded in the Consolidated Statements of Income in selling and administrative expenses.

-All Share-Based Awards issued to management under the 1996 Plan are recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
-All share-based compensation issued to the Company's non-employee members of the Board of Directors under the 1996 Plan are recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
+All Share-Based Awards issued to management were recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
+All share-based compensation issued to the Company's non-employee members of the Board of Directors under the 2010 Plan were recommended to the Board of Directors by the Compensation Committee and approved by the Board of Directors.
 Share-Based Awards granted to non-employee directors are granted on the third business day following the annual shareholders' meeting.
-All Share-Based Awards are exercisable at a price equal to the fair market value of the Company's Common Stock on the date of grant.

-Share-Based Awards granted prior to fiscal 2003 were subject to a proportional four-year vesting schedule and expire eight years from the grant date.
-Beginning in fiscal 2003, Share-Based Awards are subject to a five-year cliff-vesting schedule under which the awards become fully vested or exercisable after five years from the date of grant and expire ten years after the grant date.
+All Share-Based Awards issued to employees were granted with an exercise price equal to the fair market value of the Company's Common Stock on the date of grant and are subject to a five-year cliff-vesting schedule under which the awards become fully vested or exercisable after five years from the date of grant and expire ten years after the grant date.
 Share-Based Awards granted to the Company's non-employee members of the Board of Directors (the "Directors") are fully vested as of the date of grant.
 Prior to fiscal 2009, non-employee Director option grants expired ten years from the grant date.
 Beginning in fiscal 2009, non-employee director option grants expire eight years after the grant date.